johnsonjh/latindate/README.md

 # latindate

-This is a utility, written in C99, that displays a timestamp in Latin using inclusive counting style of the
+This is a utility, written in C99, that displays a timestamp in Latin using the inclusive counting style of the
 [Roman calendar](https://en.m.wikipedia.org/wiki/Roman_calendar)
 (and with Roman numerals displayed properly using the [Roman numeral glyphs](https://en.wikipedia.org/wiki/Numerals_in_Unicode#Roman_numerals)